GAnagno/.github.io/index.md

 ## Home

 My name is Georgios Anagnostopoulos.
-I am an architect in the day and a programmer at night.
-Code samples .[here](https://github.com/GAnagno).
+Architect in the day and programmer at night.
+For Code overview: [GAnagno](https://github.com/GAnagno).
 You can visit my main website [anagno.com](http://anagno.com/) for more information.

 ### Blog